EsperoTech/yaade/README.md

 ## 🌟 Features

 1. Self-hosted: data never leaves your own server
-2. Secured: if you don't know the password, you can't get in
+2. Multi-user: manage users and their permissions
 3. Persistent: even across container or server restarts
-4. Import your OpenAPI v3 files
-5. Easy single-file data import / export
+4. Easy single-file data import / export
-7. Requests are executed on your machine so you can call localhost as well as remote servers
+5. Requests are executed on your machine so you can call localhost as well as remote servers
-8. Most importantly: dark mode default
+6. Most importantly: dark mode default

 ## ⚡ Install